 On the other hand, if you’re a startup with no historical data, you can make projections in the meantime.
 For instance, if a business partner commits 500 newsletter signups in two weeks, you can research online on the industry benchmark for each signup.
 Or you can estimate a value and revise when you have data.

 To find out if you’re getting positive or negative returns, you’ll need to measure all the expenses that went into creating, setting up, and monitoring your ads.

 Here are some key elements you need to account for:

 - Time and Labor Cost – Multiply the labor cost per hour by the number of hours committed or renderer for a specific campaign.

-- Social Media Tools – While the social platforms themselves are free, the tools will have costs to use.
+- Social Media Tools – While the social platforms themselves are free, the social media management software will have costs to use.
 Make sure you also measure this by campaign to get an accurate ROI figure.

 - Content – Whether it’s your in-house creators or freelancer writers, account for the costs incurred to produce the actual campaign materials.

 - Ad Spend – Add in the amount you spent on boosting posts, promoting tweets, and other advertising efforts.

 Once you’ve taken into account your expenses, you can calculate your ROI by:

 ROI = (Revenue – Total Investment)/Total Investment x 100